missly55/Phishing-Simulation/README.md

 # Phishing Awareness Simulation Lab with GoPhish

-## Objective
+## Objective:

-In this project, I built a phishing simulation lab to understand how phishing attacks work and how to defend against them.
-I used a tool called GoPhish in a safe, virtual environment to create and manage fake phishing emails.
-This hands-on setup helped me learn how attackers design phishing campaigns and steps organizations can illustrate during trainings to improve security awareness.
+The objective of this project is to build a practical phishing campaign simulation using GoPhish to understand how phishing attacks work and steps organizations can illustrate during trainings to educate users of the danger of phishing attacks.

-### Skills Learned
+### Skills Learned:

 - Install and configure GoPhish on Ubuntu
 - How phishing emails are created using custom templates